Low-energy spin excitations of the frustrated ferromagnetic $J_1$-$J_2$ chain material linarite, PbCuSO$_4$(OH)$_2$, in applied magnetic fields $\mathbf{H} \parallel b$ axis: Discussion

 \section{Discussion}

-Altogether, we have carried out an extreme-environment INS experiment on the frustrated (quasi)-1D quantum magnet linarite using magnetic fields up to 8.8\,T and temperatures down to 500\,mK under the condition of a challenging sample mass of $\sim 150$\,mg.
-Together with previous INS measurements recorded in zero magnetic field~\cite{Rule2017}, we have for the first time measured the spin wave dispersions of linarite in the entire field range of its magnetic phase diagram, \textit{i.e.}, the magnetic phases I, IV, V and the field polarized, paramagnetic state close to saturation.
-For all magnetic fields from zero field up to saturation, we have parametrized our INS data using LSWT, hereby starting with the field polarized state beyond phase V. From our experimental data, we conclude on an additional exchange path out of the $bc$ plane through its expression in dispersive spin wave excitation modes along $h$.
-A DFT-based analysis supports this observation and identifies $J_4$, a diagonal bond with $a$ and $c$ components only, to be the leading exchange out of the $bc$ plane albeit with a size of only $J_4^\text{AF} \sim 0.1$\,K. This is $\lesssim 0.1\%$ of the dominant in-chain coupling $J_1$.
+Altogether, we have carried out an extreme-environment INS experiment on the \textit{ff} $J_1$-$J_2$ chain linarite using magnetic fields up to 8.8\,T and temperatures as low as 500\,mK under the condition of a challenging sample mass of $\sim 150$\,mg.
+Together with previous INS measurements recorded in zero magnetic field~\cite{Rule2017}, we have for the first time measured the spin excitation spectra of linarite in the entire field range of its magnetic phase diagram, \textit{i.e.}, the magnetic phases I, IV, V and the field polarized state close to saturation.
+The INS experiment---motivated by the search for spin-multipolar states close to saturation---has led us first to a parametrization of the applied-field INS data by means of DDMRG and LSWT using the parameter set $J_1$--$J_3$~\cite{Rule2017}.
+On the basis of our experimental data, however, we conclude that an additional exchange path out of the $bc$ plane is needed to explain the dispersive spin-wave modes along $h$.
+A DFT-based analysis supports this finding and identifies $J_4$, a diagonal bond within the $ac$ plane, to be the leading exchange out of the $bc$ plane albeit with a size of only $J_4^\text{AF} \sim 0.1$\,K. The DFT calculations exclude the relevance of alternative exchange paths out of the $bc$ plane.